slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*

 Physical maps generally become more accurate as time passes.
 Not long ago, they often included countries which didn’t exist, omitted some which did, portrayed the world as flat or fudged distances.
 Nowadays, our maps have come a long way.
 The same goes for mental models – they are always evolving, being revised – never really achieving perfection.
-Certainly, over time, the best models are revised only slightly, but we must never consider our knowledge “set”.
+Certainly, over time, the best models are revised only slightly, but we must never consider our knowledge «set».

 > *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

-Too many people are caught up wasting time on physics-like precision in areas of practical life that do not have such precision available.
-A better approach is to ask “is it useful?” and, if yes, “To what extent?”

-Mental models are a way of thinking about the world that prepares us to make good decisions in the first place.

-The critical point for any innovation is the transition from the early adapters to the sceptics, for at this point there is a ‘chasm'.

-> *'When enough people (a critical mass) think about and truly consider the plausibility of a concept, it becomes reality.' -- Joseph Duda*

 <!--
-His hypothesis was that white families had different levels of tolerance for the number of people of racial minorities in their neighborhoods.
-Some white families were completely racist; others were not concerned with the race of their neighbors.
-As increasing numbers of racial minorities moved into neighborhoods, the most racist people would soon leave.
-Then a tipping point would occur — a critical mass of white people would leave until the area was populated by racial minorities.
-This phenomenon became known as “white flight

 Critical Mass in Psychology
 Psychologists have known for a long time that groups of people behave differently than individuals.
 Sometimes when we are in a group, we tend to be less inhibited, more rebellious, and more confident.
 This effect is known as mob behaviour.
 (An interesting detail is that mob psychology is one of the few branches of psychology which does not concern individuals.)
 As a general rule, the larger the crowd, the less responsibility people have for their behaviour.
 (This is also why individuals and not groups should make decisions.)